suchipi/grep-ast/README.md

   --selector       CSS-like selector string to search AST for           [string] --patterns       Space-separated list of glob patterns matching which files to
                    look in.
-Defaults to './**/*.{js,jsx}'.              [string] --ignore         Comma-separated list of directories to ignore        [string] --gitignore      Whether to omit files listed in your .gitignore file(s).
+Defaults to './**/*.{js,jsx}'.              [string] --ignore         Comma-separated list of glob patterns to ignore      [string] --gitignore      Whether to omit files listed in your .gitignore file(s).
                    Defaults to 'true'.                 [boolean] [default: true] --encoding       The encoding to read your files as.
 Defaults to 'utf-8'.